Can pets help when working from home?

 Alistair Ball, Asda Money's Head of Insurance, noted that “people have embraced the opportunity to spend more time with their beloved animals” and “it’s long been recognised that animals have a calming effect on us, which our study further backs up”.

 For businesses looking to help employees maintain a good work-life balance, we asked pet owners or those considering pet ownership what their employers could do to support them.
 From our research it was discovered that the top three perks for pet owners were a formal working from home policy, flexible working hours and a pet insurance scheme.
+Many also loved the idea of being able to bring their dogs to work with them!

 Flexibility to work from home or to work different shift patterns would allow pet owners to continue to spend more valuable time with their cats or dogs and make it easier to provide care for their beloved animals.